 “This rate increase comes the same week as higher mortgage insurance premiums take effect for Canadian home buyers, adding to a prospective buyer’s total monthly carrying costs and making the mortgage amount a buyer can qualify for incrementally less,” he says.

-On March 1, the Bank of Canada announced it would hold its key interest rate at 0.5%, partly due to “persistent economic slack” compared with the U.S. The Bank of Canada’s next interest rate announcement is scheduled for April 12, but it’s widely expected rates won’t rise until 2018.
+On March 1, the Bank of Canada announced it would hold its key interest rate at 0.5%, partly due to “persistent economic slack” compared with the U.S. The next Bank of Canada interest rate announcement is scheduled for April 12, but it’s widely expected rates won’t rise until 2018.
+At that point, if the economy has picked up, a Bank of Canada interest rate hike is likely.

 “An increase like this in the U.S. does place more pressure on the Bank of Canada to make a move, but for now we still expect to see our key overnight rate remain at 0.5% until 2018,” Laird says.
 “If that remains true, a fixed rate increase will widen the spread between fixed and variable rates in Canada so you can expect variable rates to rise in popularity in 2017.”